srijarkoroy/captcha-solver-001/README.md

 ## Summary

-A simple captcha solver implemented with HTML, CSS, and JavaScript.
-It generates an SVG-based captcha, allowing users to input the text and verify its correctness.
+A minimal web application that generates a simple SVG captcha and allows the user to solve it.

 ## Setup

+1. Create a new directory for the project.
-1. Create the files: `index.html`, `style.css`, and `main.js`.
+2. Create three files: `index.html`, `style.css`, and `main.js`.
-2. Copy the contents of the provided files into their respective created files.
+3. Copy the contents of the respective files into the newly created files.
-3. Ensure the files are in the same directory.

 ## Usage

 1. Open `index.html` in a web browser.
-2. A captcha image will be displayed.
+2. The application will display an SVG captcha.
-3. Enter the text from the captcha image into the input field.
+3. Enter the captcha in the input field.
 4. Click the "Submit" button.
-5. The result (correct or incorrect) will be displayed below the button.
+5. The application will display whether the captcha was matched or not.
-6. If correct, a new captcha is generated.
-If incorrect, try again.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (add a license file if you choose).
+MIT License